realbigplugins/client-dash/readme.txt

 == Changelog ==

+= 1.2 =
+* Enqueued `client-dash.js` with `updown` function
+* Added `cd-click` class to `client-dash.css` for `cursor: pointer`
+* Rearranged information on Site tab on Reports page to be more clear
+* Added a few pieces of data to Site tab on Reports page
+# Removed placeholder content from FAQ tab

 = 1.1.2 =
 * Patch to fix potential fatal error when running on older versions of PHP